Scrap SMART- Step 5: Organize your photos!

 When I loaded in the pictures from the game, I wrote what happened on a couple of them.
 Jensen got the game ball and it was a big deal for him!
 I could never have remembered all these details even a week or two later.
 I LOVE this feature!
 Journaling this in his book will make it so much more personal for him.
 If you have a group historical shot, you can label who is in the picture once and never have to worry about it again!
 You can write anything you want to and that information is tagged to the photo and stays with it.
 You can also rate the photo as a 4 star or 5 star photo.
 Then you can sort by 4 star photos and only those 4 star photos pop up on the screen.
 I LOVE things that save me time!

 When you scan in a photo, you can change the date to be sure it sorts chronologically as it should.
 I have a FAMILY tab, and a folder for each member of our family under it.
 IF I were to be making 3 albums for Jensen, lets say a Sports Book, a Scout Book and a School Book, I would use a keyword for each album and label the photos I want to use with that same keyword.
-(If you want to learn more about this, go to my Facebook page and watch the video on organizing digital images there.)

 Historian will sort, organize, edit and brighten photos and even clone out things you don’t need in your photo!
 If you want to learn more about HISTORIAN click here.
 You can use a trial version to check out the features for yourself before you purchase.
 (This program is offered by a company called Forever.
-Contact me before you purchase this software, I can give you a coupon toward your first purchase and save you some money!)
+Contact me before you purchase this software, I can give you a $20 off coupon toward your first purchase and save you some money!)
 Forever has amazing customer service and can help you as you get started.
 They have some free training and ongoing training you can purchase for a nominal monthly fee.
 Call 1-888-367-3837.

 Previous